rafaelpequeno/agrix/README.md

 * User Authentication:
   * Users can sign up for new accounts and log in to existing ones securely.
 * Farm Management:
-  * Authenticated users can create new farms.
+  * Authenticated users can create new farms and add crops to it.
   * Users can search for farms, either retrieving all farms or a specific one by its unique ID.
 * Crop Management:
-  * Authenticated users can create new crops linked to a farm.
   * Users can search for crops, either retrieving all crops or a specific one by its unique ID.
   * Users can link fertilizers to their crops and search for then.
 * Fertilizer Management: